 It includes a blog section, but this doesn’t require membership.
 Blog posts are categorized into lessons, gear, artists and news.
 Firstly, this somewhat devalues the blog for paid members, and secondly, it hasn’t been updated since 2016.

 The song lessons available are limited, but have a simple version and advanced version: all acoustic interpretations, aimed at getting beginners playing popular songs that they might be familiar with, but equally, stuff that’s ready available on YouTube anyway.
 It also has a forum section for you to say hi and chat with other learners.

 Jamarama is trying to do a lot of little things.
 It’s certainly an ambitious approach, and I really can’t fault the navigability of its interface.
 Everything is easy to find – if you’ve used the internet, you can use this.

 The instructional videos are helpful, and the advice they provide is absolutely solid.
 I mean, solid as in guitar playing is so old, with so many different types of player, there are a million opinions on how things should be done, so nobody is ever really right, but the advice provided on Jamorama is definitely a good base point.

 The one thing that may hinder the usability is the limited content that I mentioned earlier.
-Like, it surely won’t take much longer than a year to complete the courses they have listed in the free and aid versions?
-I’m not sure that kind of limited life cycle makes it a sustainable option.
+Like, it surely won’t take much longer than a year to complete the courses they have listed in the free and paid versions?
+I’m not sure what kind of limited life cycle makes it a sustainable option.